ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 title: Manage Cache
 weight: 109
 description: >-
-  In this section, you will find information about the persistence layer of the beagle cache and how modify it.
+  In this section, you will find information about the persistence layer of Beagle's cache and how to modify it.
 ---

 ---

 ## Introduction

-The StoreHandler interface defines a protocol that allows you to customize how the cache is handled in the database and in memory.
+The StoreHandler interface defines a protocol that allows you to customize how the cache is handled in the database and in the memory.

 ```kotlin
 interface StoreHandler {